 Document Your Assumptions - Note access hours, starting gear condition, tenant no-show rules, and site safety needs right in the contract.
 This avoids ambiguity and makes the rules of engagement clear for all parties.

-Best Practices Before and After You Sign - Once you land the deal, it is then time deliver and reap the profits from your efforts.
+Best Practices Before and After You Sign - Once you land the deal, it is time to deliver and reap the profits from your efforts.

 Always Inspect Equipment Before Agreeing to Service - Check old HVAC, fire panels, or BMS setups thoroughly.
 Snap photos, log notes, and reference them if issues pop up.